- Fatty liver disease is the build-up of too much fat in the liver.

 Diagnosis is usually confirmed through:

-- blood tests such as liver function, cholesterol and Haemoglobin A1c (HbA1c, a measure of blood glucose control) or fasting blood glucose
+- Blood tests, eg, liver function, cholesterol and Haemoglobin A1c (HbA1c, a measure of blood glucose control) or fasting blood glucose.

 Management

-There is no specific treatment for fatty liver disease, although other associated conditions (eg, diabetes, high blood pressure and high cholesterol) may be treated with medication.
+There's no specific treatment for fatty liver disease, although other associated conditions (eg, diabetes, high blood pressure and high cholesterol) may be treated with medicine.

 Lifestyle changes are the best way of managing fatty liver disease in order to reduce the progression and even reverse liver damage.
 These include: